HelloblueAI/express_server/README.md

 - Node.js (preferably the latest LTS version)
 - PostgreSQL database
-- A `.env` file with a environment variables (e.g., `DATABASE_URL`)

-## Installation

-Clone the repository and install dependencies:

-`git clone <repository-url>`
-`cd <repository-directory>`
-`npm install`

-Here's a README.md file that describes your server setup, including details about its dependencies, configuration, and usage:

-markdown
-Copy code
-# HelloBlue API Server

-This project is an Express.js API server that handles requests for company information stored in a PostgreSQL database.
-It utilizes `cors` for cross-origin resource sharing and is equipped with `winston` for logging.

-## Prerequisites

-- Node.js (preferably the latest LTS version)
-- PostgreSQL database
 - A `.env` file with your environment variables (e.g., `DATABASE_URL`)

 ## Installation